TUNI: Unifying Pre-training and Fine-tuning with Modality-Aware Mutual Learning and Rectification for RGB-T Semantic Segmentation: Experimental Results

-In the pre-training phase, the encoder of TUNI is trained on ImageNet; in the fine-tuning phase, TUNI is trained, evaluated, and tested on FMB, PST900, and CART, which correspond to urban, underground, and wild scenes, respectively.
-These diverse scene settings are adopted to assess the model’s generalization ability.
+We pre-train our models on ImageNet-1K \cite{ImageNet} and employ five public RGB-T datasets for the fine-tuning and evaluating of our methods.

+\textbf{The MSRS dataset\cite{MSRS}} contains 1,444 pairs of aligned RGB-T images under urban scenes, including 8 sub-classes: car, person, bike, curve, car stop, guardrail, color cone, and bump.
+It removes misaligned image pairs from MFNet\cite{MFNet}, and collects 715 daytime and 729 nighttime image pairs.
+An image enhancement algorithm based on dark channel prior is leveraged to optimize the contrast and signal-to-noise of thermal images.
+All images have a spatial resolution of 640 × 480 pixels and are divided into train/test sets at a ratio of 8:2.

-\textbf{The FMB dataset} \cite{FMB} comprises 1500 pairs RGB-T images under different illumination condition in urban scenes.
+\textbf{The FMB dataset \cite{FMB}} comprises 1500 pairs of RGB-T images under different illumination conditions in urban scenes.
 It labels 14 categories, including road, sidewalk, building, traffic light, traffic sign, vegetation, sky, person, car, truck, bus, motorcycle, bicycle and pole.
 All images have a spatial resolution of 800 × 600 pixels.
-The dataset is divided to train/test set at a ratio of 8:2.
+The dataset is divided into train/test sets at a ratio of 8:2.

-\textbf{The PST900 dataset} \cite{PST900} comprises 894 pairs RGB-T images captured in challenging underground environments.
+\textbf{The PST900 dataset \cite{PST900}} comprises 894 pairs of RGB-T images captured in challenging underground environments.
 It provides semantic segmentation annotations for 4 classes: hand drill, backpack, fire extinguisher and survivor.
 Both the RGB and thermal images have a spatial resolution of 1280 × 720 pixels.
-The datasets was divided into train/test set with at a ratio of 2:1.
+The dataset is divided into train/test sets at a ratio of 2:1.

-\textbf{The CART dataset} \cite{CART} contains 2282 pairs of aligned RGB-T images captured in various terrains, including rivers, lakes, coastlines, deserts and forests.
+\textbf{The CART dataset \cite{CART}} contains 2282 pairs of aligned RGB-T images captured in various terrains, including rivers, lakes, coastlines, deserts and forests.
 It provides semantic segmentation labels for 10 classes: bare ground, rocky terrain, developed structures, road, shrubs, trees, sky, water, vehicles, and person.
 Both the RGB and thermal images have a spatial resolution of 960 × 640 pixels.
-The dateset was randomly partitioned into train/val/test set at a 6:1:1 ratio.
+The dataset was randomly partitioned into train/val/test sets at a 6:1:1 ratio.

+\textbf{The SUS dataset \cite{SUS}} comprises 1035 pairs of aligned RGB-T images collected in snowy urban scenes.
+It provides semantic annotations for five classes: road, sidewalk, person, car, and bicycle.
+All images have a spatial resolution of 640 × 480 pixels.
+The dataset is divided into train/val/test sets at a ratio of 7:1:2.